scionoftech/DeepAsr/README.md

 # DeepAsr
-DeepAsr is an open-source implementation of end-to-end Automatic Speech Recognition (ASR) engine, based on Baidu's Deep Speech 2 paper using Keras (Tensorflow).
+DeepAsr is an open-source implementation of end-to-end Automatic Speech Recognition (ASR) engine.

+DeepAsr will provide multiple Speech Recognition Deep Neural Network architectures, Currenly it provides Baidu's Deep Speech 2 using Keras (Tensorflow).

 **Using DeepAsr you can**:
 - perform speech-to-text using pre-trained models